ecerami/cbioportal_manual/Datasets.md

 The exact details for each study will vary, but most studies are linked to a publication within PubMed, and contain some form of genomic profiling data coupled with de-identified clinical data.
 For example, the [Cholangiocarcinoma study from MSKCC](https://www.cbioportal.org/study/summary?id=chol_msk_2018) contains data on 192 patients.
 This includes mutation data and copy number data from a targeted gene panel, along with de-identified clinical data that was gathered from patient medical records.

+{% hint style="info" %}
+For a complete list of studies within the cBioPortal page, go to:  https://www.cbioportal.org/datasets.
+This page lists the study name, a publication reference, and number of samples for each data type, e.g. number of sequenced samples or number of samples with copy number data.
+{% endhint %}